Willington Worthenbury: Worthenbury

 Settlement at Worthenbury may have begun as early as the tenth century.
 The name Worthenbury may stem from the Saxon name for a stronghold 'burgh', indicating that a fortification may have been situated there.
 In 1086, when the Domesday Book was compiled, Worthenbury was listed as a relatively small settlement and it was within the hundred of Duddeston and the county of Cheshire.

 There has been a parish church in the village since at least 1388.
 The current building, St Deiniol's, was built in 1739 but an earlier had been dedicated to Saint Deiniol.
 The church has many Georgian features and while no longer in the Church in Wales, is open to visitors.
 South of the village lay Emral Hall, home to the influential Puleston family until 1936 when it was demolished.

 St Mary Magdalene's, Tallarn Green (Talwrn Green), where R. S. Thomas was curate.

 Tallarn Green

 Tallarn Green also has a small church, completed in 1873 and dedicated to Mary Magdalene.
-The famous poet R. S. Thomas was curate here in the 1940s.
+The famous poet R. S. Thomas was curate here in 1940-1942.
 The churchyard contains the war grave of a Manchester Regiment soldier of World War I.

 The word "green" in the name of the village indicates an area of grassy common land.